-Well-known artist Satoru Kato, a practitioner of Ikebana, uses natural materials such as straws, stones, wooden sticks, flowers, etc. to create the mesmerizing and impermanent installation.
-He described his work as “making spaces” by “sacrificing the lives of plants to give new life to the surroundings.”
+Well-known artist Satoru Kato, a practitioner of Ikebana, uses natural materials such as straws, stones, wooden sticks, flowers, etc to create mesmerizing and impermanent installation.
+He described his work as “making spaces” by “sacrificing the lives of plants in order to give new life to the surroundings.”
 At the exhibition, Mr. Kato created a large wall installation using dry straws and dyed sponges in about 6 hours.

-Artists Hisashi Kano and Tomomi Kano created an ephemeral display of whispering dresses using Washi paper/fabric that was hand-made.
+Artists Hisashi Kano and Tomomi Kano created an ephemeral display of whispering dresses using Washi paper/fabric that were hand-made.
 They used one of the most traditional techniques that were passed down in the family at their studio in Obara.
-Mr. Kano said that they intended to create a new textile for clothing that was effortless, nonrestrictive and free.
+Mr. Kano said that their intention was to create a new textile for clothing that was effortless, nonrestrictive and free.
 They used three different types of fiber, including Kozo fiber, to make the paper that is soft and super strong.
 Hisashi Kano’s father, Toshiharu Kano is a very well-known artist who has exhibited around the world.
 I was very fortunate to visit Toshiharu Kano and his family at their home studio.
-Toshiharu’s teacher is Fujii Tatsukichi, one of the most prominent figure in the contemporary arts and crafts in Japan.
+Toshiharu’s teacher is Fujii Tatsukichi, one of the most important figure in the contemporary arts and crafts in Japan.

 Artist and professor Koji Shibazaki and his student Suzuki Mikako created a serene lighted spatial installation.
-Professor Shibazaki teaches art and design at Aichi Prefecture University of Fine Arts and Music, a state-funded public university in Aichi.
+Professor Shibazaki teaches art and design at Aichi Prefecture University of Fine Arts and Music, a state funded public university in Aichi.
 Professor Shibazaki’s lighted work is also made of Washi paper, some of them were hand-made in his studio.
-He intends to “rekindle the aesthetic sense” found in traditional Japanese houses with fusuma and shoji.
+His intention is to “rekindle the aesthetic sense” found in traditional Japanese houses with fusuma and shoji.
 Professor Shibazaki’s said that Escher inspired the patterns and illusions found in his lighted work.
-Suzuki Mikako used silkscreen method to create her intricate mural pieces.
-The simple geometric forms are silkscreened onto hand-made Washi paper in either gold and silver, creating an exciting shimmering under Shibazaki lamps.
+Suzuki Mikako used silkscreen method to create her intricate wall mural pieces.
+The simple geometric forms are silkscreened onto hand-made Washi paper in either gold and silver, creating an interesting shimmering under Shibazaki lamps.